-Most weekends we have cheese, crackers, and a few other items for you to build your own cheese plate.
-From time to time, we invite our favorite barbecue trucks or other food vendors, and we’ll be sure to let you know when that happens (check out our Calendar).
+Every weekend we have cheese, crackers, and a few other items for you to build your own cheese plate.
+From time to time, we invite our favorite food trucks or other food vendors, and we’ll be sure to let you know when that happens (check out our Calendar).
 Otherwise, we invite you to bring your own picnic and stay a while.
 We’ve got picnic tables and endless green grass, if you want to bring your own lawn chairs or a blanket.

 Are you dog-friendly?

 Sure, we love well-mannered dogs!
 Please be respectful of other guests, who may not be interested in sharing their meal or blanket with your dog.
-Please leash your dog around children.
+Please leash your dog.
 And please clean up after your pet.
 In short, try to be considerate.